ASaiM/hmp_mock_tests/doc/report/report.md

     - \usepackage{multirow}
 ---

-ASaiM framework, particularly the main workflow, was tested and validated on two mock metagenomic datasets from a controlled microbiota community (with 22 known microbial strains).
+ASaiM framework and its workflows are tested and validated on two mock metagenomic datasets of a controlled microbiota community (with 22 known microbial strains).
 These datasets are available on *EBI metagenomics* dataset.

-Taxonomic and functional results produced by ASaiM framework have been extensively analyzed and compared with results obtained with *EBI metagenomics* pipleine (https://www.ebi.ac.uk/metagenomics/pipelines/1.0) [@hunter_ebi_2014].
-Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and the results on [Zenodo](https://zenodo.org/).
+Taxonomic and functional results produced by ASaiM framework are extensively analyzed and compared with results obtained with [*EBI metagenomics* pipeline](https://www.ebi.ac.uk/metagenomics/pipelines/1.0) [@hunter_ebi_2014].
+Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and results with all intermediary and final files on [Zenodo](https://zenodo.org/).

-These analyses validate ASaiM framework and its main workflow.
-Hence, the main workflow produces accurate and precise taxonomic assignations, wide functional results (gene families, pathways, GO slim terms) and relations between taxonomic and functional results, in few hours on a standard computer.
+The main workflow produces accurate and precise taxonomic assignations, wide functional results (gene families, pathways, GO slim terms) and relations between taxonomic and functional results, in few hours on a standard computer.
+Hence, these analyses validate ASaiM framework and its main workflow.

 # Data

-[Two HMP mock community samples](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) are available on [EBI met](https://www.ebi.ac.uk/metagenomics/).
-Both of them contain a genomic mixture of same 22 microbial strains (Table \ref{expected_species}).
-The samples differ only by the abundances of the strains: in the first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the ribosomal RNA operon counts vary by up to four orders of magnitude per strains (Table \ref{expected_species}), wherease the second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) contains equimolar ribosomal RNA operon counts per strain (Table \ref{expected_species}).
+[Two HMP mock community samples](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) are available on [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/).
+Both samples contain a genomic mixture of 22 microbial strains (Table \ref{expected_species}) with differences in abundances of the strains.
+In first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the rRNA operon counts vary by up to four orders of magnitude per strains (Table \ref{expected_species}), whereas second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) contains equimolar ribosomal rRNA operon counts per strain (Table \ref{expected_species}).

-Both samples were sequenced using 454 GS FLX Titanium to get 1,22,169 raw metagenomic sequences for the first dataset and 1,386,198 raw metagenomic sequences for the second dataset.
+Both samples were sequenced using 454 GS FLX Titanium to get 1,22,169 raw metagenomic sequences for first dataset and 1,386,198 raw metagenomic sequences for second dataset.

 # Methods

 Both datasets have been analyzed using ASaiM framework.
-The results extensively analyzed and compared to expected results and *EBI metagenomics* results.
-Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and the results on [Zenodo](https://zenodo.org/).
+The results are extensively analyzed and compared to expected results and *EBI metagenomics* results.
+Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and results with all intermediary and final files on [Zenodo](https://zenodo.org/).

 ## Abundance computation using mapping on reference genomes

-The expected abundances based on ribosomal RNA operon counts.
-During biological manipulations and sequencing, some bias may arise that modify the abundances of strains.
-Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains using BWA [@li_fast_2009;@li_fast_2010].
+Expected abundances of strains are based on rRNA operon counts added for each strains to simulate the mock microbiota.
+To get "real" abundances of expected strains in metagenomic databases, sequences after sequencing are mapped on genomes of expected strains using BWA [@li_fast_2009;@li_fast_2010].

 \newpage
 \thispagestyle{empty}